middyjs/middy/websites/middy.js.org/src/routes/docs/runners/ecs-batch/+page.md

 ### `pollSqs(options)`

 Long-polls SQS via `ReceiveMessageCommand`.
 Acknowledges by `DeleteMessageBatch` on records not in `batchItemFailures`, chunked to 10 per request.
+Entries SQS reports as `Failed` are not treated as acknowledged: those messages stay in the queue and redeliver after the visibility timeout, and `onError` receives an error whose `cause.data.failed` lists `{ messageId, receiptHandle, code, message, senderFault }` per entry.

 - `queueUrl` (string) (required)
 - `client` (`SQSClient`): Inject your own client (e.g. with custom region/credentials).